OMNY: OMNY card

-The card is thicker than the MetroCard it replaced, and is valid for seven years from purchase.
-It can be purchased or reloaded from retailers such as CVS, Walgreens, 7/11 and Duane Reade stores, as well as bodegas, CFSC Check Cashing, and dollar stores that previously sold MetroCards.
-OMNY can also be purchased directly from subway station ticket vending machines in the future.
+The card is thicker than the MetroCard it replaced, and valid for seven years from purchase.
+It can be purchased or reloaded from retailers such as CVS, Walgreens, 7-Eleven, and Duane Reade stores, as well as bodegas, CFSC Check Cashing, and dollar stores that previously sold MetroCards.
+OMNY can also be purchased and refilled directly from vending machines at subway stations.
 It contains two barcodes on the front and back; one barcode is used to record the card being purchased, and the other is used to encode fare information.
 On the standard card, half of the front side contains a barcode, which is oriented to resemble railroad tracks, while the other half of the front side contains a white-on-black OMNY logo.
 The back of the card contains the card number, card security code, expiration date, and the other barcode.
 Variants of the card are also planned for MTA employee fares as well as limited edition versions.
-The cost of the card is $5.00 plus a minimum of $1 to be loaded on the card at time of purchase.
+OMNY cards use NFC type A, and the cards are MIFARE DESFire EV2.
+The cost of the card is $1.00 plus a minimum of $1 to be loaded on the card at time of purchase.